Deathspike/mangarack.cs/README.md

 #### --persistent (-p)

-The toggle to enable persistent synchronization tracking.
+The toggle to enable persistent synchronization.
 This is the process of generating an additional file for each series containing the names of the previously synchronized chapters.
 The feature was added to allow for chapters to be archived or deleted without causing re-synchronization.

 #### --extension (-e)